 See displays that feature a replica giant sequoia, a bear cave that kids can enter and a “glacier” that welcomes a hands-on approach.
 There are pull-out panels and drawers and exhibits that make sounds.
 Don’t miss the animated displays about topics ranging from Yosemite’s geology to human history and local artists.

 Yosemite Lodging on a Budget

-There are other options to get around too; free shuttle buses can pick you up and drop you off from place to place within the valley.
+There are other options to get around too.
+Choose free shuttle buses to pick you up and drop you off from place to place within the valley.